S3 method for numeric

 - threshold

-The threshold value that separates significant from negligible effect.
-If
+The threshold value that separates significant from negligible effect, which can have following possible values:

 "default"